dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 The improvement from 95% to 100% is qualitative change that has a large impact, the certainty effect.
 Outcomes that are almost certain are given less weight than their probability justifies.

 Imagine that you inherited $1 million, but your greedy stepsister has contested the will in court.
 The decision is expected tomorrow.
 Your lawyer assures you that you have a strong case and that you have a 95% chance to win, but he takes pains to remind you that judicial decisions are never perfectly predictable.
 Now you are approached by a risk-adjustment company, which offers to buy your case for $910,000 outright -take it or leave it.
 The offer is lower (by $40,000) than the expected value for waiting for the judgement ($950,000), but are you quite sure you would want to reject it?
 If such an event actually happens in your life, you should know that a large industry of "structured settlements" exists to provide a certainty at hefty price, by taking advantage of the certainty effects.

+### Contrast-Misreaction Tendency

+Because the nervous system of man does not naturally measure in absolute scientific units, it must instead rely on something simpler.
+The eyes have a solution that limits their programming needs: the contrast in what is seen in registered.
+And as in sight, so does it go, largely, in the other senses.
+Morever, as perception goes, so goes cognition.
+The result is man's Contrast-Misreaction Tendency.

+A bridge-playing pal of Charlie once told him that a frog tossed into very hot water would jump out, but that same frog would end up dying if placed in room temperature water that was later treated at a very slow rate.
+Many businesses die in just the manner claimed by pal for the frog.
+Cognition, misled by tiny changes involving low contrast, will often miss a trend that is destiny.

+One of the Ben Franklin's best-remembered and most useful aphorisms is "A small leak will sink great ship."
+The utility of the aphorism is large precisely because the brain so often misses the funcitonal equivalent of a small leak in great ship.

 ### Curiosity Tendency